 “They are ready for you,” he confirmed.

-His gaze did not leave Selene’s face as he searched for some clue as to why she’d requested the High Council of the Vyusher be assembled, but Selene had long ago mastered the art of concealing her feelings.
+His gaze did not leave Selene’s face.
+He seemed to be searching for a clue as to why she’d requested the High Council of the Vyusher be assembled, but Selene had long ago mastered the art of concealing her feelings.
 She’d had to.
 Her brother had given her no choice.
 Even Oren didn’t know her true feelings most of the time.

 Selene nodded in response to his summons and rose gracefully from the ancient oak table where she’d been seated, brushing off the seat of her tailored black slacks and checking that dust from the old books hadn’t marked her black silk blouse.
 She followed him in silence as they made their way out of her room and down a series of hallways to the chamber where the Council had gathered.

 The Vyusher lived in an immense medieval castle currently located in an isolated region of northern Canada.
 This had been her people’s home for centuries, moving with them from place to place.
 They were lucky that one of their more talented members had the ability to move entire buildings anywhere they wanted.
-Selene shivered at the chill that permeated the familiar dark hallways as she followed dutifully behind the man who’d been a surrogate father to her after hers had been killed.
+Selene shivered at the chill that permeated the familiar dark hallways as she followed dutifully behind the man who’d been a surrogate parent to her after her own father had been killed.

 “Desmond,” she acknowledged.